zevarito/route_dog/README.md

 ### Get a report of defined, implemented and tested routes ###

-Run your *Integrational Tests* and then call a report
+Run your *Integration Tests* and then call a report

     rake route_dog:report